-Ravenstonedale is fortunate to have an excellent Community website, as well as TWO local history organisations:
+Ravenstonedale is fortunate to have an excellent Community website, as well as TWO local history organisations (see links on left):

 COMMUNITY WEBSITE The Ravenstonedale Community website (I seem to recall that when I first visited the website about a decade ago, it had the strapline 'probably the best parish') has recently been redesigned and is a treasure trove of information - take a look at the History section which includes interviews with long-standing parishioners, old photographs, articles about the Gilbertine ruins and much more of interest to anyone with Ravenstonedale ancestry (as well as details of places to stay if you should decide to make a personal visit!)

 R'DALE PARISH HISTORY GROUP in normal (non-Covid times) this group runs regular open afternoons at the High Chapel on Thursdays from 2-4pm, and holds a programme of talks at varous local venues.
 They have had to postpone their programme during the pandemic, but to give you an example of the types of events they run, the Spring 2020 programme included: